JigaoLuo/datafusion-site/content/blog/2025-07-07-user-defined-parquet-indexes.md

 **Figure 1**: Parquet File layout with standard index structures (as written by arrow-rs)

 Only the Min/Max/Null Count Statistics are stored inline in the Parquet footer metadata.
-The Page Index and Bloom Filters are stored in the file body before the Thrift footer.
+The Page Index and Bloom Filters are stored in the file body before the Thrift-encoded footer metadata.
 The locations of the index structures are recorded in the footer metadata, as shown in Figure 1.
 Parquet readers which do not understand these structures will simply ignore them.

 Modern Parquet writers create these indexes automatically when writing Parquet files, and provide APIs for their generation and placement.
 For example, the [Apache Arrow Rust library] provides [Parquet WriterProperties], [EnabledStatistics], and [BloomFilterPosition].